carltongibson/django-template-partials/README.md

 ## Watch the talk

-This is the `django-template-partials` package I discussed in my DjangoCon Europe 2023 talk in Edinburgh.
+I introduced `django-template-partials` in my DjangoCon Europe 2023 talk in Edinburgh.

 For a quick introduction, you can watch the video on YouTube. 🍿